Privacy First: How Modern AI Keyboards Protect Your Data on Mobile

 • Usage patterns and behaviors

 This data collection creates significant risks.
 For instance, in 2017, researchers discovered a popular third-party keyboard that was collecting complete typing histories from millions of users.
-Another keyboard app was found transmitting user location data to its servers every time a user opened the app.
-These aren't isolated incidents - they represent systemic privacy issues in keyboard technology.
+More recently in 2024, security researchers found several keyboard apps in major app stores transmitting unencrypted typing data to ad networks.
+These aren't isolated incidents - they represent systemic privacy issues that continue to plague keyboard technology, though awareness and regulation have improved dramatically.

 The Rise of Privacy-Focused AI Keyboards